Death of the Soul

 Li'Chin backed off a few steps just so he was out of arms reach.
 "I'm not the teacher for this."

 "Hell no," James snapped.
-"I've got to train other people, plus I can't just leave Jess with the kids."
+"I'm busy, plus I can't just leave Jess with the kids."

 "Why not?
 Rumour has it she left you to look after them numerous times," Li'Chin said.